SEB-Core/mongoose-recipes/README.md

 Successfully connected to MongoDB database . . .
 ```

-Now, we test with Insomnia or Postman - a `POST` request to `'http://localhost:3000/auth/sign-in'` with something like the following as the request body:
+Now, you test with Insomnia or Postman - a `POST` request to `'http://localhost:3000/auth/sign-in'` with something like the following as the request body:

 ```json
 {